AdobeXD/cloud-content-api-docs/samples/cloud-content-api-python/readme.md

     API_KEY = 'YOUR_API_KEY'
 ```

-You can get your Adobe API Key and Secret from your registered app page on the [Adobe I/O Console](../../web-oauth2.0-guide.md#register-your-application-and-enable-apis).
+You can get your API Key by [contacting us](https://adobe.allegiancetech.com/surveys/JDQ78F/).

 ## Usage